tylerzak/configure-vpn/README.md

 </p>

 <h1>Proton VPN - Installation</h1>
-This tutorial outlines the step-by-step process for installing and configuring Proton VPN to ensure secure and private internet access.<br />
+This tutorial outlines the step-by-step process for installing Proton VPN to ensure secure and private internet access.<br />

 <h2>Environments and Technologies Used</h2>